Just hanging on …

 I wash my hair, towel it dry, shake my head … and it looks like this flower (just not yellow!).

-The dahlias were large, diverse, and plentiful at the Bendigo conservatory.
+The chrysanthemums were large, diverse, and plentiful at the Bendigo conservatory.
 Just like the people lining the streets.

 We went to Bendigo today – just because we could – and happened upon a huge Easter festival … markets, food trucks, rides for the kids, buskers, loads of vintage cars, and bus loads of people.
 We obviously hadn’t received the memo because we didn’t have our chairs – the streets were lined with people sitting on camp chairs or blankets, baskets of food and drink at their feet.
 It turned out they were waiting for the parade.

 It was worth the wait!
 It lasted an hour and a half and finished with the longest Chinese dragon in the state (country/southern hemisphere).

 Because we didn’t have chairs, we wandered around town and came across a conservatory … and in the conservatory were dahlias!
 (If you saw yesterday’s post, you’ll know why I was excited!).
 So, much sooner than I expected – here’s a close up of a dahlia!

 I’m away from home this week and so drawing from my archive.
 This is a flower I shot in the studio last year … I like the way the light seems to come from the inside of the flower.